vsalavatov/telegram-report-bot/README.md

 Starts a vote poll.
 The ban is performed if number of votes reaches chat's limit;

 Admin commands:
-* `/unban` - Used with reply on message whose author you want to unban;
 * `/setReportVoteLimit <integer>` - Sets new vote number limit for current chat;
 * `/setMinutesToGainVotePower <integer>` - Sets new time period for giving vote power.
 Member will not obtain a vote power if a time period since their first message is less than specified;